One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 In the other direction, suppose $Z\subset X$ is definable and is not almost saturated relative to $f$.
 Then $E=f(Z)\cap f(X\setminus Z)$ is a definable set and is infinite.
 Let $r$ be a complete non-realized global type in $E$.
-Then there are complete types $p$ and $q$ in $X$ such that $p$ is in $Z$ and $q$ is in $X\setminus Z$, and $f_*(p)=f_*(q)=r$ as required. \end{proof} Now we give some simple properties of this notion. \begin{lema} Suppose $f:X\to Y$ and $g:Y\to Z$ are definable maps. \begin{enumerate} \item If $f$ and $g$ are aas then $gf$ is aas. \item If $gf$ is aas and $g$ has finite fibers then $f$ is aas. \end{enumerate} \end{lema} \begin{proof} Suppose $f$ and $g$ are aas and take $W\subset X$ a definable set.
+Then there are complete types $p$ and $q$ in $X$ such that $p$ is in $Z$ and $q$ is in $X\setminus Z$, and $f_*(p)=f_*(q)=r$ as required. \end{proof} Now we give some simple properties of this notion. \begin{lema} Suppose $f:X\to Y$ and $g:Y\to Z$ are definable maps. \begin{enumerate} \item If $f$ and $g$ are opaque then $gf$ is opaque. \item If $gf$ is opaque and $g$ has finite fibers then $f$ is opaque. \end{enumerate} \end{lema} \begin{proof} Suppose $f$ and $g$ are opaque and take $W\subset X$ a definable set.
 Take $S\subset Y$ a finite exceptional set of $W$ with respect to $f$ and $T\subset Z$ a finite exceptional set of $f(W)$ with respect to $g$.
 Then $f(S)\cup T$ is a finite exceptional set of $W$ with respect to $gf$.